 4. How did you choose the imagery for the cover of your book?

 This part was tricky for me.
 It was actually the last thing I did on the project.
 I played around with different food pictures and markets but ultimately ended up with the picture of a restaurant booth from a place in Scotland.
-For one thing, I loved the colors but more than that, this book is really a tribute to all the amazing restaurants we ate at while travelling and what better way to honor them than by putting one on the cover?
+For one thing, I loved the colors, but more than that, this book is really a tribute to all the amazing restaurants we ate at while traveling.
+What better way to honor them than by putting one on the cover?

 5. How did you decide on the organization and sequence of your recipes?